KellyRyanGlobal/logger-app/README.md

 - docker

 ## Install Jenkins Docker container
-The following will install a Jenkins docker container with persistant volume allowing for saved states based on the container being brought up and down
+The following will install a Jenkins docker container with persistent volume allowing for saved states based on the container being brought up and down.

+It is recommended to deploy the jenkins docker container within a Linux VM.
+For this deployment we will deploy jenkins within a docker container within a Centos VM.

 ### Prerquisite
 - Create a docker login at https://hub.docker.com